MicrosoftDocs/power-automate-docs/articles/desktop-flows/machines-silent-registration.md

 1. [Create an application user.](/power-platform/admin/manage-application-users#create-an-application-user)

    >[!NOTE]
-   >Regarding their security roles, the user needs to grant at least Environment Maker (or Desktop Flows Machine Owner) to be able to register a machine and join a group.
+   >Administrators must set users at least as Environment Makers (or Desktop Flows Machine Owners) to allow them to register machines and join groups.

 1. Get the following information that will be used in the Machine Registration app:

    - Application ID
    - Directory (tenant) ID
    - Client credentials (certificate or thumbprint)